FAQ’s

 The current bulldozing and excavation in FDR is a direct result of Parks and Rec enabling the PHL Airport to offset its wetland destruction by ‘creating’ wetlands in FDR Park.
 Why didn’t the PHL Airport create wetlands in a place that would help with the flooding in Eastwick instead of make things worse?

-YES.
+• YES.
 Not only has Kenney starved Philadelphia’s parks of funding throughout his tenure, he’s responsible for appointing a commissioner with NO environmental experience to manage our natural lands.
-This absentee mayor doesn’t deserve a pet project named after his failed leadership.
-Mayor Parker, why would you continue to execute this flawed plan?
+Now Mayor Parker has followed in his footsteps, allying herself with Council President Kenyatta Johnson, who is a prime sponsor of the p

-Parks and Rec is pushing a gentrifying and greenwashed project that doesn’t reflect community needs and doesn’t serve Philadelphians equitably - while spending $250 million of your tax dollars to remove mature tree canopy and habitat, replacing it with astroturf.
+• Parks and Rec is pushing a gentrifying and greenwashed project that doesn’t reflect community needs and doesn’t serve Philadelphians equitably - while spending $250 million of your tax dollars to remove mature tree canopy and habitat, replacing it with artificial turf.

 1) There is still plenty to save.